crr0004/Muppet-Gnome-task-popper/README.md

 # Muppet-Gnome-task-popper
 A small android application that manages my task lists.
-Orignally inspired for a list of gym sets that was easy to use and had instructions for each exercise.
+Originally inspired for a list of gym sets that was easy to use and had instructions for each exercise.
-Existing task apps are good however lack intergrations
+Existing task apps are good however lack integrations

 Here is what it currently looks like